 - Mind Reading: “Everyone thinks I’m a joke.” (even though you have no proof).

-What you can do: When you catch one of these distortions, say it out loud or write it down.
+When you catch one of these distortions, say it out loud or write it down.
 Literally call it out like, “Oh look, my brain’s catastrophizing again.
 Classic.”
 It helps take away its power.

 - REFRAME THE THOUGHT.